I have a cold!

 You can take “over the counter” medications in moderation to relieve your symptoms, except if they contain herbs.
-Increasing your Vitamin C intake to 2gms per day while you have the cold can help.
+Increasing your Vitamin C intake to 2gms per day while you have a cold can help.

 If there is increasing chest congestion or you have coloured mucous then antibiotic treatment may be necessary.
 Consult your general practitioner and take the full course of prescribed medication.
 Please also let me know.

 Prolonged high temperature is potentially dangerous for your baby.
 Avoid this by taking paracetamol and have frequent showers